-- For tough stains, apply MOPAR[®] Total Clean or equivalent, or a mild soap solution to a clean, damp cloth and remove the stain.
-Use a fresh, damp towel to remove soap residue. - For grease stains, apply MOPAR[®] Multi-Purpose Cleaner or a equivalent high quality cleaner to a clean, damp cloth and remove the stain.
+- For tough stains, apply MOPAR® Total Clean, or a mild soap solution to a clean, damp cloth and remove stain.
+Use a fresh, damp towel to remove soap residue. - For grease stains, apply MOPAR[®] Multi-Purpose Cleaner to a clean, damp cloth and remove stain.
 Use a fresh, damp towel to remove soap residue. - Do not use any harsh solvents or any other form of protectants on Stain Repel products.